 Exams, Grading and WAG

-Each course has to end with an exam.
-For graded courses it’s called an exam and for pass/fail courses an assessment.
-Both can be handwritten, electronic (Moodle) or oral.
+Both an exam and an assessment can be handwritten, electronic (Moodle) or oral.
 While a majority of exams comprise essays, there are a number of courses with multiple choice exams, case analyses and other types of questions as well.

-Exam durations vary by lecturer, but 90 minutes is used for most of the essay exams.
-Some lecturers allow dictionaries (FIN/EN only!) and/or other materials in the exam.
+Exam durations vary by lecturer, but 90 minutes is used for most of the exams.
+Some lecturers allow dictionaries (FIN/EN only!) in the exam.
 The school usually provides unruled paper for exams.

-Exams – building your schedule
+• Exams – building your schedule

-The elements used for grading a course should be presented during the first lecture.
+The grading criterias for the course should be presented during the first lecture.
 Ask if necessary.
 The elements can include essays, presentations, group work, active participation during lectures.
 There’s always an exam, too.
 The exam grading always goes like this (unless the course has a pass/fail grading)

 F (fail – you will have to redo the exam)

 MI (you have registered to the course but haven’t done the exam – you will have to take the exam when it is possible to do so)